Saeed-Altout/flexify-server/PROJECTS_API_UPDATE.md

 ### 1. Role-Based Access Control

-- **Public Endpoints**: No authentication required, only public data
+- **Public Endpoints**: No authentication required, returns all projects
 - **Admin Endpoints**: JWT token with ADMIN role required
 - **Project Management**: Only admins can create/update/delete projects

-### 2. Data Isolation
+### 2. Data Visibility

-- Public users cannot access private projects
+- Public users can view all projects (both public and private)
-- Private projects are completely hidden from public API responses
+- Private projects are visible to all users but clearly marked
-- Admin dashboard provides full visibility for project management
+- Admin dashboard provides full management capabilities

 ### 3. User Ownership